Canberra Remedial Massage (Ainslie, ACT)

 Yes — in a gentle, physiological way.

-Massage can stimulate lymph flow, reduce mild fluid retention, and support immune function, particularly when techniques are light and rhythmic.
+Massage can stimulate lymph flow, reduce mild fluid retention, and support immune function, particularly when performed with light, rhythmic techniques.

 However, lymphatic drainage is not detoxification, and it should never replace medical care for lymphoedema or infection.